kanishkamisra/world/README.md

 ## Using `semantic-memory` to generate worlds

-Start off by running `pip install semantic_memory`, then follow along:
+Start off by running `pip install semantic-memory -U`, then follow along:

 ### Creating a mini-world